FIPPA FAQs for Faculty - General Information about FIPPA

-A: Generally speaking, all emails from and to students that contain personal information as described above and that you use for the purpose of evaluating their contributions during a course or for advising regarding their educational path should be retained for one year under FIPPA (a definition of personal information is provided in the previous question).
+A: All emails from and to students that contain personal information as described above and that you use for the purpose of evaluating their contributions during a course or for advising regarding their educational path should be retained for one year under FIPPA.
 Particular emphasis is placed upon retaining correspondence that reveals something personal about the student beyond their email address (student ID, educational or medical history, financial information, questions about course work, evaluations, etc.).
 This also includes any correspondence that may pertain to an appeal.
 You should only correspond with students on their “ryerson.ca” email accounts as per Ryerson’s policy for the PDF fileEstablishment of Student Email Accounts for Official University Communication 157.

 You should be careful about the content of e-mails as they may be retained not only by you but by others, and they can be requested as part of an FOI request.
 Generally, the “reply all” response should be avoided unless it is necessary.
-You can never be assured of what is retained on the computers of others; so, even if you have deleted an email, that’s no guarantee it will not end up being released as a result of an FOI request.
+You can never be assured of what is retained by others; so, even if you have deleted an email, that’s no guarantee it will not end up being released as a result of an FOI request.

-A: A Ryerson student’s email address is considered their personal information and as such faculty should take care in the judicious use of the address.
+A: A Ryerson student’s email address is considered their personal information and as such faculty should take care in the use of these addresses.

 All students are provided with an official Ryerson email address, as per Senate Policy #157, PDF fileEstablishment of Student Email Accounts for Official University Communication, as a means by which Ryerson employees can communicate with students.
-The address is also a means by which Ryerson can foster a collaborative learning environment such as through student discussion groups on D2L Brightspace, accessible through the official Ryerson email address account.
+The address is also a means by which Ryerson can foster a collaborative learning environment such as through student discussion groups on D2L Brightspace.
 There are no restrictions on how students can use their email address, such as for personal communications, or for communications outside Ryerson.

-A: The same general advice applies as regards emails with students.
-Email is generally not considered secure or an appropriate vehicle for the transmission of highly sensitive information.
-Emails that contain personal information that you have used needs to be retained at a minimum of one year.
+A: The same general advice applies with regards to emails with students.
+Email is not considered a secure or an appropriate vehicle for communicating highly sensitive information.
+Emails containing personal information that you have used, needs to be retained for a minimum of one year.

 A: In general, you do not have the right to consult a student’s academic record.
 Faculty who serve on appeals panels or who are charged with academic advising may confidentially access these records for that purpose only.
 Chairs/Directors and their specified administrative staff may access records for administrative purposes only and are not authorized to share that record with faculty.
 If you have questions regarding whether you may access an academic record for a particular purpose speak to the Associate Registrar, Enrollment Services.

 A: The Course Management Policy states that students’ work must be returned to them confidentially.
-Putting work in a box outside your office is not permitted.
-The policy also requires that you retain final exams for one year, at which point the work is shredded.
+Putting student work in a box outside your office is not permitted.
 Departments/Schools are required to develop policies on the confidential disposal of work.
 Under FIPPA you must retain all unclaimed student work, including final exams, for one year from the date received.
 Student grades and evaluation comments should be kept confidential.
 It is advisable not to put the mark and comments on the front page of the document.

 A: The concern is that name plus student ID number permits someone else with enough information to impersonate another student.
 The more information disclosed, the better able some one would be in committing fraud.
 A similar approach to that outlined in the Course Management Policy Section 2.2(f) should be followed where only part of the student number is included.
 It is recommended that the last 4 digits be used.
 In other words, professors can request that students working on group assignments hand in projects listing a portion of the student ID number and no names.
 In this way the other students in the group will not be privy to the entire student ID number.